 Next, head to the References tab and click on Table of Contents.
 If you’re happy for Word to do the legwork, click on either Automatic Table 1 or Automatic Table 2.

 The new table will now magically appear in the desired place.
 To use the contents, hold CTRL and click on the entry you want to jump to.

-Don’t worry if you make changes to the document and move sections around.
+Don’t worry if you make changes to the document and move sections or pages around.
 You can automatically update the contents by clicking Update Table at the top of the list.

 2. Adding Levels